-The 11az protocol shall include a mode to support multiple STAs sending FTM Request in SU mode (SU PPDU) and the AP sends FTM Response in a SU PPDU to address multiple STAs” [July 2017]
+In the HEz mode, the 11az protocol shall support multiple STAs sending FTM Request in SU mode (SU PPDU) and the AP sends FTM Response in a SU PPDU to address multiple STAs” [July 2017]

+In the HEz mode, The resource allocation for initial FTM request in MU negotiation for unassociated STAs to be based on OFDMA random access [May 2017]

-The Measurement phase for the ranging protocol for MU shall be only based on NDP sounding and have the following frame exchange sequence:
+In the HEz mode, the Measurement phase for the ranging protocol for Multiple STAs shall be only based on NDP sounding and have the following frame exchange sequence:

 Note : the detailed design of DL Trigger, DL NDPA, UL NDP, DL NDP are TBD.

-The measurement phase for the ranging protocol for SU shall be based on IEEE 802.11 VHT sounding protocol and have the following frame exchange sequence
+The measurement phase for the ranging protocol for VHTz shall be based on IEEE 802.11 VHT sounding protocol and have the following frame exchange sequence

 Note: the contents of NDP Announce (.11az), NDP (.11az) and Measurement Feedback; and the spacing between the NDP (.11az) and Measurement Feedback are TBD.

-The measurement phase ranging protocol shall consists of one or more rounds of uplink sounding followed by one round of downlink sounding, where each round of uplink sounding includes one trigger frame soliciting one, or more NDP sounding frame(s) from STA(s) and the downlink sounding consists of one NDPA frame and one NDP sounding frame.
+In the HEz mode, the measurement phase ranging protocol shall consists of one or more rounds of uplink sounding followed by one round of downlink sounding, where each round of uplink sounding includes one trigger frame soliciting one, or more NDP sounding frame(s) from STA(s) and the downlink sounding consists of one NDPA frame and one NDP sounding frame.

 Details of the NDP sounding structure are TBD.
 [May 2017]

+For SU operation, the following behavior bounds the protocol development:

+Only LMR feedback calculation (TOA) and then delivery may require a scheduling mechanism.

+The SU case does not require a re-occurring availability window mechanism

+[September, 2017 11-17-1305r2]

+The SU ranging protocol will support both immediate and delayed reporting.

+Note: The report formats (e.g. TOA, CSI) to be defined separately

+[September, 2017 11-17-1305r2]

+The SU measurement and measurement report sequence shall be:

+NDPA (UL) <-SIFS-> NDP (UL) <-SIFS-> NDP (DL) <-SIFS-> LMR (DL)

+Where for immediate feedback the LMR is of this round and for delayed the LMR is the feedback from previous round.”

+In VHTz mode the iSTA shall not initiate another measurement sequence earlier than MinToaReady.
+If the iSTA initiates a following measurement sequence later than MaxToaAvailable, then the results may not be available (flushed)” [Septenmber, 2017 11-17-1305r2]

+In the HEz mode, availability windows where the rSTA shall perform MU measurements are defined as follows:

+These availability windows are scheduled

+Within an availability window, rSTAs shall perform ranging activities related to polling, measurement, and measurement results and group related scheduling

+Each availability window consists by default of a single TXOP and can be extended to multiple TxOPs by announcement if single TxOP is insufficient to accommodate all STAs responding to the polling phase

+Availability windows are negotiated/signaled between AP and a STA such that the STA knows when those availability windows occur.

+A STA is not expected and does not perform MU ranging measurement and measurement results activities outside these windows.
+[September, 1455r1]

+In HEz mode signaling behavior on LMR feedback scheduling is as follows

+Measurements and/or measurement results are provided for in the same availability window

+Measurement results may be from this window’s measurement or the results of a measurement performed in a prior window

+Protocol will support signaling for measurement results availability for current or next availability window within the measurement phase

+The Trigger control frame or the NDPA control frame carries a dynamic signaling of measurement results availability in this or next availability window

 Positioning Protocol while operating in the 60 GHz band

 General